 6.4.2.1.3 Minimum conformance requirements

-The RMS average of the basic EVM measurements for the average EVM case, and for the reference signal EVM case, for the different modulation schemes shall not exceed the values specified in Table 6.4.2.1.3-1 for the parameters defined in Table 6.4.2.1.3-2 or Table 6.4.2.1.3-3 depending on UE power class.
+The RMS average of the basic EVM measurements for the average EVM case, and for the reference signal EVM case, for the different modulation schemes shall not exceed the values specified in Table 6.4.2.1.3-1 for the parameters defined in Table 6.4.2.1.3-2 to Table 6.4.2.1.3-4 depending on UE power class.
 For EVM evaluation purposes, all 13 PRACH preamble formats and all 5 PUCCH formats are considered to have the same EVM requirement as QPSK modulated.

 The measurement interval for the EVM determination is 10 subframes.
 The requirement is verified with the test metric of EVM (Link=TX beam peak direction, Meas=Link angle).